digicert/trustedge/examples/pqc-demo/README.md

 ### Step 2: Update TrustEdge Binary
 Ensure you use TrustEdge v24.7.2 Build 2187 or above:
 1. Uninstall the old version.
-2. Install the binary downloaded in Step 1.
+2. Install the binary downloaded in [Step 1](#installation-guide).

+> **Note:** Generation of ML-DSA certificate using TrustEdge and copying it to Broker in next Steps 3 to 5 are automated in [certGeneration.sh](https://github.com/digicert/trustedge/blob/master/examples/pqc-demo/keyCert.sh).
+Skip to Step 6 if you choose to run the script.

 ### Step 3: Generate ML-DSA Certificates
 Follow the instructions to generate self-signed ML-DSA certificates.
 CSR content samples are [given below](#notes)